rokopt/spec/src/architecture/m1/ethereum-bridge.md

 field and also from the `next_relayer` field if necessary.
 They are thus immediately removed from the position of Designated Relayer.

-### Compensation (refunds & rewards)
-    - can be sent directly to the relayer
-    - TODO: how
+On, the other hand, if the requisite log is observed by 2/3 of the staking validators, the next block proposer includes a tx giving a reward to the Designated Relayer's rewards account, paid from the governance treasury.

 ### Additional protocol parameters

+There are several protocol parameters involved with the Designate Relayer.
+All of these can be changed by governance votes.
+These parameters are:
-    - term duration in number of epochs
+- term duration of the Designated Relayer in number of epochs
-    - voting duration or pipeline duration (voting duration + pipeline = term)
+- voting duration (voting duration + pipeline = term)
-    - required funds to be locked in M1T for proposal
+- required funds to be locked in the Designate Relayer VP
-    - ETH update timeout
+- the number of Ethereum blocks in which to see the Designate Relayer submitted a validator set change to Ethereum.
+- The minimum number of confirmations needed to consider the message successfully relayed to Ethereum
+- The amount to reward a Designated Relayer for relaying a validator set change
+- The amount to punish a Designated Relayer for not relaying a validator set change quickly enough

 ## Ethereum Smart Contracts
 The set of Ethereum contracts should perform the following functions: